AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

   An email is sent to the invitee.

-## Step 2: Invitee accepts invite
+## Step 2: Wait for invited tenants to accept invitation

-After you send an invitation to another tenant, wait for the tenant administrator to accept the email invitation.
+After you send an invitation to another tenant, wait for its tenant administrator to accept the email invitation.

 **Tip:** Share <xref:community-accept-invite> with the invited tenant administrator for instruction.

-## Step 3: Inviter confirms invite
+## Step 3: Confirm the invitation

-To confirm an invite, follow these steps:
+To confirm an invitation, follow these steps:

-1. Follow the instructions in the email.

-1. Log into the tenant that owns the community you are sharing.

 1. In the left pane, select **Data Management** > **Communities**.